 This research project revisits some of the fundamental assumptions about the nature, patterns, and processes of labor migration to the GCC states.
 Given their own relatively small populations in tandem with their oil-derived, wealthy Gulf States have depended on migration to facilitate their rapid industrialization.
 The cities of the Gulf thus articulate the transnational organizational and social networks of skilled migration, spatially embedded within expatriate social spaces.
 Notably highly skilled migrants in certain sectors–for example, extraction, construction, banking and financial services–have enabled these states’ relatively swift integration into the global economy.

 Scholars and policy makers, struggling to make sense of the ongoing chaos that is the Middle East, have been focusing their attention on the possible causes for the escalation of both inter-state and intra-state conflict.
 This region bears the legacy of multiple imperial excursions and has traditionally demonstrated pronounced ethno-linguistic richness, religious diversity, and a depth of cultural intermingling.
-The region has historically hosted multiple populations with distinctive ethnic and linguistic identities, preserved in previous eras under the loosely-structured administrative bodies of different empires that were, as a result of their sprawling geography, multiethnic, multilingual, and multicultural.
-In order to explore some of these areas mentioned above, CIRS’s research initiative “Pluralism and Community in the Middle East” will adopt a multi-disciplinary approach.
-Over the course of the year, a small number of scholars will be invited to take part in an in-depth, scholarly analysis that will aim to address the critical gaps in the current literature.
-The final outcome of this project will be in the form of a book publication.
+The region has historically hosted multiple populations with distinctive ethnic and linguistic identities, preserved in previous eras under the loosely structured administrative bodies of different empires that were, as a result of their sprawling geography, multiethnic, multilingual, and multicultural.
+In order to explore some of these areas mentioned above, the CIRS research initiative “Pluralism and Community in the Middle East” will adopt a multi-disciplinary approach.
+Over the course of the year, a small number of scholars will be invited to take part in an in-depth, scholarly analysis aiming to address the critical gaps in the current literature.
+The final outcome of this project will be in the form of an edited volume.

 This research initiative is designed to examine some of the central questions facing scholars of Middle Eastern politics concerning the nature of the post-2011 state in the Arab world.
 These questions revolve around the very conception of the state, its functions and institutions, its sources of legitimacy, and basic notions underlying it such as sovereignty and nationalism.